Learning and Organizational Change

 After SESP

-With a strong interdisciplinary understanding of forces of organizational change, learning and organizational majors are well prepared for leadership with for-profit and nonprofit organizations.
-Some graduates directly enter the workforce after graduation while others attend graduate school or pursue a fellowship.
-Graduates often pursue jobs in consulting, change management, instructional design, training or organizational development.
+With a strong interdisciplinary understanding of forces of organizational change and learning, students are well prepared for leadership with for-profit and nonprofit organizations.
+Some graduates directly enter the workforce after graduation, while others attend graduate school or pursue a fellowship.
+Graduates often pursue consulting, change management, instructional design, training, or organizational development jobs.
 Below are some examples of jobs and graduate degree programs that recent learning and organizational change majors have entered.

 Jobs